raul23/pyebooktools/README.rst

 """""""""""""""""""""""""""""""""""""""""
 * ``-a <value>``, ``--app <value>``; config variable ``app``; default value ``None``

+  Name of the application to use for editing the config file.
+If no name is given, then the default application for opening this type of file will be used.

 * ``-r``, ``--reset``; no config variable; default value ``False``

+  Reset a configuration file (``main`` or ``log``) with factory default values.

 Input option for editing config files
 """""""""""""""""""""""""""""""""""""